$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: dilution of the first family coupling

 If we define

 then the $Q_{6}^{\dagger}L_{6}U_{1}$ coupling receives a suppression via $\cos\theta_{6}$ as

 which is identified with the suppression parameter $\epsilon$ in Eq.~\eqref{eq:LQ_couplings},

-We can achieve values of $\cos\theta_{6}$ smaller than 0.1 without an aggressive tuning of the parameters, obtaining the mild suppression desired for $K_{L}\rightarrow\mu e$ as per Fig.~\ref{fig:KL_mue}.
+We can achieve values of $\cos\theta_{6}$ smaller than 0.1 without any aggressive tuning of the parameters, obtaining the mild suppression desired for $K_{L}\rightarrow\mu e$ as per Fig.~\ref{fig:KL_mue}.
+A suitable benchmark can be found in Table~\ref{tab:benchmark_suppression}.
 Interestingly, this mechanism does not affect the $Z'$ and $g'$ interactions, as the unitary matrices $V_{66'}^{Q}$ and $V_{66'}^{L}$ cancel in neutral currents.
-This allows the GIM-like suppression of 1-2 FCNCs to remain in place for both the quark and lepton sector via $s_{16}^{Q}=s_{25}^{Q}$ and $s_{16}^{L}=s_{25}^{L}$, without entering in conflict with $K_{L}\rightarrow\mu e$ nor with the $B$-anomalies.
+This allows the GIM-like suppression of 1-2 FCNCs to remain in place for both the quark and lepton sector via $s_{16}^{Q}=s_{25}^{Q}$ and $s_{16}^{L}=s_{25}^{L}$, without entering in conflict with $K_{L}\rightarrow\mu e$ nor with $B$-physics.